Textalk/queuemailerl/README.md

 Tests
 -----

-You can run the tests with `rebar skip_deps=true eunit`.
+You can run the tests with `make tests`.
 RabbitMQ needs to be running on localhost with full permissions for the user "test", password "test" on the vhost "/test".
 (Hint: Look at the `.travis.yml` file for how this can be set up.)